First, let’s see how to pick the right French pronoun.

 This is often the biggest problem English speakers face when dealing with pronouns.
 They don’t know how to figure out the grammatical value of the noun they want to replace.

 So, you may be able to learn the French pronouns by mimicking French sentences featuring pronouns (with audio of course), like French kids do.
-But unless you have someone constantly correcting your French, this way not be the best nor the fastest way.
+But unless you have someone constantly correcting you, this way not be the best nor the fastest way.

 Actually understanding the logic behind why we use this or that pronoun will be a tremendous help to understanding French pronouns.
 This “logic” is called grammar.